 - Entrees for 2022 copyright books will be accepted from JULY 1, 2022 thru JANUARY 31, 2023.

 Published original books of poetry by a single author (no collaborative works, anthologies, or manuscripts) must be copyrighted for year of entree, as indicated above.
-Translated works when translated by the author do qualify (e.g., work written in Spanish, Mandarin, Tagalog, et al., and translated to English by the author).
-Entrees can be submitted by publisher, author, or by a reader.
-An entry fee of $15 per book—all of which goes directly to the benefit of the award winner and award judge—must accompany each book.
-Please include a cover letter indicating the author's name, book title(s), name of person or publisher issuing check, and check number.
+Translated works when translated by the author do qualify (e.g., work written in Spanish, Mandarin, Arabic, Tagalog, et al., and translated to English by the author).
+Entrees for the award (please include a single copy of each book; no advance publications please) can be submitted by publisher, author, or by a reader.
+An entry fee of $15 per book — all of which goes directly to the benefit of the award winner and award judge — must accompany each title.
+Please do include a cover letter indicating the author's name, book title(s), name of person or publisher issuing check, and check number.

 Checks should be payable to The Poetry Center and entrees mailed to: